-2.3 The tenure of membership for members of all types (other than Life Members and 3-Year Members) shall continue on an annual basis, provided no discipline or sanction for failing to uphold or abide by the laws of the society as set out in section 2.7 (c) and (d), 2.8 and 2.9., and such members shall be considered members in good standing.
+2.3 The tenure of membership for members of all types (other than Life Members and 3-Year Members) shall continue on an annual basis so long as their respective dues are paid and maintained current.

 2.4 Every member shall uphold and comply with these By-Laws.

 2.5 All members in good standing, as show in the Foundation's membership records, shall be entitled to vote.
 Each such member may cast a vote (except Family membership, which shall be entitled to two (2) votes, provided the individuals have not voted otherwise in the election) for not more than one (1) person for each vacancy on the Board of Directors to be filled by the membership at any election of Directors, which vote shall be cast as provided in these Bylaws.
 In order for any member to be eligible to cast a vote, a properly completed, fully paid application for membership must have been received by the Secretary on or before the 30th day prior to the beginning date of the election.

 2.6 The Directors may determine the membership dues, if any.

 2.7 An individual shall cease to be a member of the Society;

 a) by delivering his/her resignation in writing to the Secretary of the Society or by mailing or delivering it to the address of the Society;